Hank-IT/betterprotect-api/readme.md

 * And many more!

 ## Getting Started
-<a href="https://github.com/MrCrankHank/Betterprotect/wiki/Getting-Started">Take a look at our Getting Started Guide</a>
+<a href="https://docs.betterprotect.de/installation/">Take a look at our installation guide</a>

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please open an Issue before you start building your feature: <a href="https://github.com/MrCrankHank/Betterprotect/issues">Issues</a>
+Please open an Issue before you start building your feature: <a href="https://github.com/Hank-IT/Betterprotect/issues">Issues</a>

 ## Security
 If you find a security related issue, please contact me on the email address below.
 All security problems will be addressed as fast as possible.